ProveRAG: Provenance-Driven Vulnerability Analysis with Automated Retrieval-Augmented LLMs: Introduction

-In this work, we aim to improve the adaptation of LLMs in threat analysis.
+In this work, we aim to improve the adaptation of LLMs in vulnerability analysis.
 To do so, we propose \textbf{ProveRAG}, an advanced LLM-powered system designed to assist security teams in rapidly analyzing CVEs with verifiable evidence.
-ProveRAG goes beyond merely identifying vulnerabilities; it generates comprehensive exploitation steps and provides actionable mitigation strategies.
-What sets ProveRAG apart is its ability to cross-reference, rationalize, and validate information from authoritative sources like the NVD and CWE, ensuring that the insights it delivers are accurate and trustworthy.
+What sets ProveRAG apart is its ability to cross-reference, rationalize, and validate information from authoritative sources, such as NVD and CWE.
 By doing so, we demonstrate that ProveRAG exhibits fewer instances of omission and hallucination through self-critiquing its own response.

 A key innovation in ProveRAG is its incorporation of \textbf{provenance} into its analysis.
-By documenting the source of every piece of information, ProveRAG mitigates the risk of inaccuracies or hallucinations common in LLMs and gives security analysts the confidence to make swift, informed decisions.
+By documenting the source of every piece of information, ProveRAG \textbf{reveals} the hallucinations and inaccuracies common in LLMs' responses and gives security analysts the confidence to make informed decisions.
+For example, when suggesting mitigation strategies for vulnerabilities like \textit{CVE-2024-0302}, ProveRAG reveals pieces of data from trusted databases (such as NVD and CWE) that led to its generated response.
+This provides a clear audit trail that can be reviewed and verified, thus fostering trust and enabling effective action.

-We test ProveRAG on 2024 CVEs, and we compare with two different baseline approaches: 1) prompt-only and 2) chunking retrieval during generation, and we compare it to our proposed summarizing technique (integrated into ProveRAG).
+We test ProveRAG on 2024 CVEs, and we compare with two different baseline approaches: 1) prompt-only and 2) chunking retrieval during generation We compare these baselines to our proposed summarizing technique (integrated into ProveRAG).
 The prompt-only technique is directly asking the LLM details about a specific CVE exploitation and mitigation strategies with data after its training cutoff knowledge.
-For the chunking technique, we enhance information retrieval by splitting and embedding the content into smaller chunks.
-The top-k results are retrieved and fed as context into the LLM's prompt, which allows the model to answer the user’s query with the most relevant content.
+For the chunking technique, we enhance information retrieval by splitting and embedding the retrieved content into smaller chunks.
 However, this approach requires a very large context window and can include redundant information that might mislead the LLM.